FreakyAli/Maui.FreakyControls.FreakyView/README.md

 # FreakyView
-An update version of a ContentView, that has more freaky things in it :D
+An updated version of a ContentView, that has more freaky things in it :D